 A substantial portion of the population is in debt right now, every day of the year.
 It’s one of the most popular goals and resolutions, to get out of debt, yet so many of us never make it.
 Why?
 We are our own biggest enemy when it comes to becoming debt free.

 This article is going to overview how to set yourself up for debt free success, and to actually achieve your goals.
 Committing can feel good, but it won’t feel anywhere near as good as the success of achieving that goal – and you can do it.
 Just be aware that there is a space in between, where you aren’t happy about the measures you have to take but they are still necessary if the goal is important – and it is.

-Question 1: Why is this important to me?
+Question 1: Why becoming debt free is important to me?

 We all have our own personal motivations for getting out of debt, but it’s important to understand what your personal reasons are.
-This is because these personal reasons are what’s going to motivate you in the time to come, and that time will not always feel easy.
-If you’re doing it because someone told you to, it’s not going to be nearly as motivating as if you know you’re doing it for the sake of your family.
+This is because these personal reasons are what motivate you in the time to come, and that time will not always feel easy.
+If you’re doing it because someone told you to, it’s not going to be as motivating as if you know you’re doing it for the sake of your family.

 If you don’t have a reason yet, take some time and think about it.
 Just a few minutes in a quiet room with you and a piece of paper.
 Think about the debt, think about why you want it gone, and focus in on your personal reasons.
 These will be what you hang on to in the months to come!

 As a final note on this, if you are in a family, involve your spouse in the process.
 Don’t just goal to dig you both out yourself, sit down with your partner and discuss why you think it’s important to be debt free and what the plan is.
 Don’t make your partnership an obstacle, make it an asset – encourage each other!

 - Debt free, Here’s how, starting in 2020

 - Ditching the Debt and Maintaining Debt Freedom!

 - Do You Want To Get Back After a Dance with Debt?